 Why Join the MAT Program?

-Millikin’s MAT degree program allows candidates who wish to enter the teaching profession the opportunity to become licensed teachers in Illinois in the areas of early childhood education or elementary education.
+Millikin’s MAT degree program allows candidates who wish to enter the teaching profession the opportunity to become licensed teachers in Illinois in elementary education (grades 1 - 6).
 This unique education graduate program provides students with a variety of options for completing their studies.
-Students may choose to:

 MAT Program Benefits

-- Two years of coursework to complete degree and licensure requirements
+- Two years (5 semesters) of coursework to complete degree and licensure requirements

 - Financial aid eligibility

 - Provides a path to earn teacher licensure

 - Additional earning potential with an advanced degree

 - Furthering the educational pathway to a terminal degree

 Illinois is experiencing a teacher shortage, so students need dedicated, enthusiastic teachers now more than ever.
 We invite future educators to make an investment in themselves and the world around them by learning more about Millikin University’s Master of Arts in Teaching degree.
 Cohorts will begin each fall semester, with graduation being in the spring semester of year two.